2018 Princeton Acceptance Rate: Class of 2022

 - You may also sit for an optional interview

 Have you been admitted to Princeton?
 Congratulations!
-Below is a glimpse at what your classmates will be like.
+Below is a glimpse of what your classmates will be like.

 If you matriculate at Princeton, you’ll be joining a diverse class, with students from all over the U.S. and the world, and have a chance to study dozens of subjects.